Stephen Huneck

-Biography
+Stephen Huneck (pronounced: /'stiːvən 'hjuːnɛk/; October 8, 1948 – January 7, 2010) was an American wood carver and folk artist known for creating Dog Mountain.
+He also authored a series of children's books featuring Sally, the first of which, Sally Goes to the Beach, was a New York Times best seller.

+During his recovery from a serious illness left him in a coma in 1994, Huneck drew support and inspiration from his dogs, in particular his black lab Sally, who was a regular subject for his woodcuts and carvings.
+The following year, Huneck purchased a mountaintop farmstead in St. Johnsbury, Vermont, renaming the site "Dog Mountain".
+There he constructed The Dog Chapel, a replica of a traditional New England chapel filled with his carvings and other artwork and dedicated to dogs and other pets.
+Dog Mountain was home to Huneck's gallery and workshop, as well as was open to the public as a dog park.

+After financial difficulties stemming from the Great Recession led Huneck to lay off staff at Dog Mountain, he died by suicide in January 2010.

+Early life and education

 Huneck was born in Columbus, Ohio, but grew up in Sudbury, Massachusetts, as one of seven children.
 Huneck had severe dyslexia, but he found calm in exploring the woods near his home and roughly carving bits of fallen branches.
 After graduating from Lincoln–Sudbury Regional High School, Huneck moved to Boston at age 17 to attend Massachusetts College of Art, working as a taxi cab driver to pay his bills.
 He also began finding and restoring antique furniture, beginning with an old chair he noticed had been set out for trash collection.
 Repairing old wooden pieces helped Huneck develop his skill as a carver.